Arian-SM/rpi4_new_led_dtbo/README.md

 reboot the system, once it up you could see the `new_led` is added under the `/sys/class/leds/` directory.

-examine this little project by turnning THE led on and off using the following commands:
+examine this little project by turnning the led on and off using the following commands:
 ```bash
 echo 1 > /sys/class/leds/new_led/brightness // Turnning GPIO 18 on
 echo 0 > /sys/class/leds/new_led/brightness // Turnning GPIO 18 off